virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 The code style of the backend REST API is checked using `PyLint <https://www.pylint.org/>`_, `PyCodeStyle <https://pycodestyle.pycqa.org/en/latest/intro.html>`_, and `PyDocLint <https://jsh9.github.io/pydoclint/>`_`.
 They are also used to find some forms of runtime bugs.
 Furthermore, we use the static type checker `MyPy <https://mypy-lang.org/>`_ to ensure that there are no type errors in the code.
 Please make sure to run them regularly and fix all produced warnings.
 Especially, before committing or creating a pull request, you should absolutely make sure that they all run without warning.
 Linting and static type checking runs as part of the CI pipeline, which we will run when a pull request is created.
 Pull requests with a failing CI pipeline are not accepted.

-The configuration for PyLint can be found in the :repo:`.pylintrc` file, the PyCodeStyle configuration can be found in the :repo:`.pycodestyle` file, PyDocLint's configuration can be found in the :repo:`.pydoclint.toml` file, and the configuration for MyPy can be found in the :repo:`.mypy.ini` file.
+The configuration for PyLint can be found in the :repo:`tests/config/.pylintrc` file, the PyCodeStyle configuration can be found in the :repo:`tests/config/.pycodestyle` file, PyDocLint's configuration can be found in the :repo:`tests/config/.pydoclint.toml` file, and the configuration for MyPy can be found in the :repo:`tests/config/.mypy.ini` file.

 Again, the easiest way to execute the linting is through tox: